cwfergus/failureproject/README.txt

 -----------------------------------------------------------------
 UPDATES

+0.1.6.6
+Made several internal changes to the way the script works, just to clean it up and make it easier to read.
+Names of functions, variables, and columns were changed.
+Some of the processes were shorterened, as I had missed obvious things in my rush to complete the Instrument Analysis.

 0.1.6.5
 Added a Sequence Set analysis view for the Instrument Analysis, showing the sequence sets that have failed on a given instrument.
 Be aware of the new export order/fields in 0.1.6